-What The SCOTUS Travel Ban Decision Means For Immigrants & Refugees
+What The Latest Travel Ban Decision Really Means For Immigrants & Refugees

 In a blow to immigrant rights advocates, on Tuesday morning the Supreme Court upheld the third iteration of President Trump's executive order to stop members of seven countries — five of which are Muslim majority — from entering the country.
 It's viewed by many as another demonstration of the Trump administration's agenda to limit legal immigration, but for immigrants, the travel ban decision means an impossible situation for them and their families.